Bell Inequality Violation and Relativity of Pre- and Postselection: Bell Inequalities with Postselection

-Our task is to subdivide an ensemble that does not have any correlations into four subsensembles (with the same marginals) that violate the Bell inequalities.
-Suppose Alice chooses to flip either a U.S. quarter dollar or a Japanese 100 yen piece, and Bob to flip either a 50 euro cents or a British 10 pence \footnote{The suggested coins all have roughly similar dimensions, weight and value, but the simulation can be performed also with other currencies and denominations.}.
+Vicky's task is to subdivide the above totally uncorrelated ensemble into four subsensembles (with the same marginals) that violate the Bell inequalities, using information about which individual states Alice and Bob have prepared.
+For extra vividness, our initial uncorrelated ensemble will also be purely classical.
+Suppose Alice chooses between either flipping a U.S. quarter dollar or a Japanese 100 yen piece, and Bob flips either a 50 euro cents or a British 10 pence \footnote{The suggested coins all have roughly similar dimensions, weight and value, but the simulation can be performed also with other currencies and denominations.}.
 They will get pairs of results with the following distributions (with `$=$' for two heads or two tails, and `$\neq$' for one head and one tail, and $a,b,c,d$ the proportions in which the four combinations of coins are flipped):

-Now let Vicky take, say, the top-left subsensemble in \eqref{coindist} and subdivide it at random into four subensembles in the following proportions:
+Now let Vicky take, say, the top-left subsensemble in \eqref{coindist} ($\$=\text{\euro}$) and subdivide it at random into four subensembles in the following proportions:

-and similarly with all other boxes in \eqref{coindist}, collecting the resulting pairs together in the following four subensembles:
+and similarly with all other boxes in \eqref{coindist}.
+Note that here the $p^\psi_{i,j}$ are just theoretical numbers derived from quantum mechanics to determine the size of the subensembles.
+Vicky's procedure is completely classical.
+Vicky then collects the resulting pairs together in the following four subensembles:

 where $q^\psi_{i,j}=1-p^\psi_{i,j}$.
-Note that these are just theoretical numbers derived from quantum mechanics to determine the size of purely classical subensembles.
-But these postselected subensembles of pairs of classical coins reproduce \emph{exactly the same} maximal violations of the Bell inequalities as the postselected quantum ensembles.
+These postselected subensembles of pairs of classical coins reproduce \emph{exactly the same} maximal violations of the Bell inequalities as in the quantum case above.

 In fact, Vicky can do even better, and select instead subensembles of the form: